 Eventually your account will be put into an inaccessible "disabled" state - the files are untouched but the password entry is removed from all our machines so that they can no longer be accessed.
 Your account will remain in this state typically for about 6 to 12 months, again subject to review.
 After this the account directory will be moved into an archive area, from which it will be relatively easy for a System Administrator to retrieve it, if necessary.
 At a much later date the directory will be backed up onto tape.

 It is important to note that System Administrators are much less careful with other filespaces that you may have used.
 It is very likely that the workstation you were using will be reallocated on the day that you leave.
 It will almost certainly have its scratch space cleared, so any files you have in a /local/scratch directory will be lost.
 Likewise, if you have a directory in bigdisc it should be regarded as scratch and may be tidied up at any point after you have left.

 See Burning CDs and DVDs for information on backing up your own files.

 If files in your account filespace are used by other people, in your Research group for example, then they should be moved to a suitable part of the Research group filespace so that they remain accessible.
 If you are responsible for any part of a group filespace then you should make sure that another member of the group takes responsibility for it, and has sufficient access permissions.

 Email and personal webpages

 Our current policy is that people can have a simple email forwarding for as long as they want it provided that it causes us no trouble (e.g. with bounces).
-If you leave a forwarding address in your .forward file (or give one to firstname.lastname@example.org), it is our standard policy to continue to forward Email unless you ask us not to.
-At some point your account will actually be removed (see above), but we will continue to forward email.
+Set a forwarding address using the user mail administration page.

 Please arrange to remove your CL address from any mailing lists it may be on.